MENUMENU

 While investing in a high-quality mattress is important, one area that you can save is the bed frame.

 Essentially, a bed frame is just there to hold the mattress and slatted bed base off the floor.
-We bought our bed for €30 at IKEA almost 15 years ago and we still have it now!
+We bought our first bed for €30 at IKEA almost 15 years ago and we still use it now!

 We learned our lesson the hard way and last year we splurged on our current Chesterfield sofa which is covered in turquoise velvet.
 It’s probably not everyone’s first choice but for us, it’s a total statement piece that we love.
 More importantly, it’s super comfortable, too.